Transformation of Growth, Development & Wellness

 An introduction and demonstration of the administration process.
 We do not treat, cure, or diagnose any disease or illness.

-**VENOM AND TOXIN TRANSFORMATION IS NOT A MEDICINE.
-THIS DOES NOT CONSTITUTE AS MEDICAL ADVISE, PRACTICE OR REPLACEMENT TO MEDICAL CARE.
-AVPA AND/OR AFFILIATED PRACTITIONERS DO NOT DIAGNOSE DISEASE, OFFER HEALTH ADVICE, TREAT PHYSICAL OR MENTAL HEALTH ISSUES OR PRESCRIBE MEDICINES.
-PARTICIPANTS ARE ADVISED TO DO THEIR OWN RESEARCH AND UNDERSTAND TOXIN CARE IS ELECTIVE.
+VENOM AND TOXIN TRANSFORMATION IS NOT A FORM OF MEDICINE.
+THIS IS NOT MEDICAL ADVICE, A MEDICAL PRACTICE, OR A SUBSTITUTE FOR MEDICAL CARE.
+AVPA AND ITS PRACTITIONERS DO NOT DIAGNOSE, TREAT, OR CURE DISEASE.
+PARTICIPANTS ARE ENCOURAGED TO CONDUCT THEIR OWN RESEARCH AND UNDERSTAND THAT TOXIN WORK IS ENTIRELY ELECTIVE AND PERSONAL.

 “For Leslye, the ceremony addressed inflammation that was slowing her recovery from an injury.
 After the first dose, her pain and discomfort disappeared.
 With two additional doses, her night sweats vanished, something that she had struggled with for years and her sleep improved significantly.